 Editor's note: This story was first published on Dec.
 1, 2013.
-We are bringing it back to celebrate the fifth anniversary of the run.
+We are bringing it back as Lynch returns to the Seahawks.

 And technically, they're not exaggerating.
 Seismic activity was actually recorded outside the Seahawks' home stadium during Lynch's stunning 67-yard touchdown run that clinched a 41-36 playoff victory over the reigning Super Bowl champions on Jan.
 8, 2011.